 "Do you know when Ms. Mso will be returning to us?"

-"If it's on schedule," the Hand replied immediately, "The Friendly Feature Set will be back here in a little over thirty hours."
+"If it's on schedule," the Hand replied immediately, "The Friendly Feature Set will be back here in a little over fifty hours."

 "With Ms. Mso aboard?"